ygame11092017/ykit-wiki/ios/README.md

 - Turn on InApp-Purchase

 ### 2. Implement Payment Info
+### 2.1 Set user Payment Info
 Payment Info is the data you send to game server when user make payment.
+(This help user buy Inapp purchase gold)

 For example: if your game have multiple servers or multiple characters, you may want to send this data to game server, so its will know which character get the gold.
 The format is defined on your demand.

+***Important: After user login with selected server and character, you must set the payment info with this function (You can set payment to null).

 Note*:
 * It must be unique string
 * Maximum is 50 characters